 Tasting Notes for Chebe Gluten Free Mixes

-All of the Chebe Gluten Free Mixes have the same taste and textural vibe as they’re made with the same light base of tapioca flour and starch.
+All of the Chebe Gluten Free Mixes have the same taste and textural vibe, because they’re made with the same light base of tapioca flour and starch.
 They realistically differ only in their additions.
 That said, one of the mixes isn’t dairy free as it has cheese added.
-But at last check, the rest of the Chebe Gluten Free Mixes were made without any milk products …
+But at last check, the rest of the Chebe Gluten Free Mixes were made without any milk products.

 No one could get enough of the fantastic little rolls we made with this mix.
 In both texture and taste, Chebe bread is rather unique, but it makes an amazing substitute for traditional yeast breads.
 We found both the flavor and the ease of preparation to be incredibly addicting.
 From dry mix to freshly baked bread, takes 40 minutes or less; a near impossible feat for yeast based breads.